datalad/datalad/paper.md

 # - name: Joey Hess  # 0 commits, issues: opened 4 participated in 80
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: John T. Wodder II  # 57 commits, issues: opened 0 participated in 11
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Jason Gors  # 60 commits, issues: opened 2 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are